Ken Luer is a Partner and Chair of the Business and Corporate Law Department.

 Mr. Luer received his Juris Doctor degree from the University Of Virginia School Of Law, and received his Bachelor of Arts degree from the University of Richmond.

-Outside the office, Ken’s interests include baseball, reading, music and travel.
+Outside the office, Ken’s interests include baseball, writing, music and travel.

 - “But What About the Business?”
 Author — State Bar of California, Family Law News, Issue 4, Vol. 37, January, 2016